-In TCM or traditional Chinese medicine in Fort Lauderdale, winter is the season for the bladder and kidneys organs and for the element of Water.
+In TCM or traditional Chinese medicine in Palm Harbor, winter is the season for the bladder and kidneys organs and for the element of Water.
 Western medicine considers the kidney as the organ responsible for detoxifying and filtering toxins and impurities from the body.
 The human kidney has thousands of tiny tubules andblood capillaries that provide a huge surface area for the elimination of waste products and the re-absorption of essential nutrients.
 The waste substances eventually turn into urine that builds up in the kidney and goes down the bladder.

 The TCM Concept of the Kidneys

 According to TCM, the kidneys are the organs where jing, a form of energy or vital force, is contained.
 The quantity and quality of jing is preordained from birth and will determine our constitution.
 Be that as it may, we can increase the amount of our jing by relaxing and getting adequate rest and by taking care of our kidneys.
 Above the kidneys are where the adrenal glands are located and these glands work closely with the kidneys to maintain mineral, water, and sugar balance.
 To help the body adapt when a person is under stress, the adrenals trigger a series of chemical reactions to stabilize the person.